Lace & Steel

-Lace & Steel is a role-playing game published by TAGG (The Australian Games Group) in 1989.
+Lace & Steel is a fantasy tabletop role-playing game published by TAGG (The Australian Games Group) in 1989.
+The game concentrates on swashbuckling action and has rules for both swordplay and romance.

 Description

-Lace & Steel is a fantasy swashbuckler role-playing system with rules for both swordplay and romance, set in a fantasy world that resembles 17th-century Europe, except that civilized centaurs ("half-horses") live side-by-side with humans.
-A card-based system quickly determines the results of all conflicts, fencing and sorcerous.
+The game is set in a fantasy world that resembles 17th-century Europe, though civilized centaurs ("half-horses") living with humans.
+A card-based system determines the results of all conflicts, fencing and sorcery.
 Characters are generated using a tarot deck.
 Courtly skills are given equal weight with combat abilities.
-The game includes rules for sorcery, character honor, and mass and hand-to-hand combat, plus a scenario.
+The game also includes rules for character honor, and mass and hand-to-hand combat, plus a scenario.

 Publication history

-Lace & Steel was designed by Pauli Kidd, with art by Donna Barr, and published by TAGG (The Australian Games Group) in 1989 as a boxed set containing a 56-page book, two 48-page books, and a 24-page book, two card decks, and an outer box sleeve.
+Lace & Steel, with art by Donna Barr, and published as a boxed set containing a 56-page book, two 48-page books, and a 24-page book, two card decks, and an outer box sleeve.

 Reception

-Lawrence Schick comments: "The rules take a highly original approach that will not be to all tastes [...]
+Lawrence Schick says that "[t]he rules take a highly original approach that will not be to all tastes [...]
 Definitely a system for players who are more interested in character interaction than in forming a group to go bash monsters."

 Tie-Ins

-The novel, Mus of Kerbridge, authored by Pauli Kidd, is set in the same world as the RPG.
+Pauli Kidd's novel Mus of Kerbridge is set in the same world as the RPG.